-Pick to invoke Thicken tool and enter 1 as the thickness on the dashboard.
+Pick to invoke Thicken tool.

+Enter 1 as the thickness on the dashboard.

-Pick to reverse the direction of feature creation so that material is added to the inner side of the surface as shown below.
+Pick to reverse the direction of feature creation so that material is added to the inner side of the quilt as shown below.

 Pick or middle-click to complete the feature.
 The part will appear as shown below.